Skip to Main Content

 Native English Communication

-Native English speakers with deep understanding of international production expectations and New Zealand crew culture.
-They coordinate with iwi representatives for culturally significant locations and manage Maori protocol requirements.
+Native English speakers with deep knowing of global shoots expectations and New Zealand crew culture.
+They set up with iwi representatives for culturally major locations and manage Maori protocol needs.

 04.